-Summer is a time when health conscious folks, dog owners included, tend to eat more of certain fruits simply because they are in season.
-Peaches fit into this category since the biggest harvests are typically from May thru September in the United States.
+Summer is a time when health conscious folks, dog owners included, tend to eat more of certain fruits simply because they’re in season.
+For peaches the biggest harvests are typically from May thru September in the United States.

-Anyone who has a pet dog knows that when your canine witnesses you eating something, they would like to be included.
-For sure, dogs enjoy peaches and will happily wolf one down if you let them get their paws on a juicy peach.
-The problem is certainly not finding delicious snacks for your dog but knowing which foods are not harmful.
-As such, peaches are a big question mark for many concerned dog lovers.
+Anyone with a dog knows that when your canine sees you eating something, they would like to be included.
+For sure, dogs enjoy peaches and will happily wolf one down if you let them.
+The problem is certainly not finding delicious snacks for your dog but knowing which foods aren’t harmful.
+As such, peaches are a big question mark for concerned dog lovers.

 Let’s cover the important question of whether or not you can give peaches to a K9.
-Hopefully, after reading this information, you will have made up your mind regarding giving this delicious fruit to your beloved dog.
+After this hopefully you’ll have made up your mind regarding giving this delicious fruit to your beloved dog.

 You may have heard rumors that the seeds inside peaches contain cyanide which is extremely deadly.
-It is true that cyanide, a chemical compound, can and will kill any human or dog that consumes enough of it.
-All peaches do, in fact, contain low levels of cyanide just as bananas contain traces of radiation.
+It’s true that cyanide, a chemical compound, can kill any human or dog that consumes enough of it.
+Peaches do contain low levels of cyanide just as bananas contain traces of radiation.

 Poison Cyanide is the Pits

-To be on the safe side, it is best to simply keep peaches out of the reach of your dog all together.
-Dogs are so innocent that they have no idea a seed inside a fruit is harmful for them.
-While you aren’t at all interested in eating the pit at the center of a juicy peach, your dog probably views it as the best part!
+To be on the safe side, it is best to keep peaches out of the reach of your dog all together.
+Dogs are so innocent and have no idea a fruit’s seed is harmful.
+While you aren’t interested in eating the pit at the center of a juicy peach, your dog may view it as the best part!

-If you do feed your dog an occasional peach, it must be under close supervision whereby you personally prepare the seedless peach for them.
+If you do feed your dog an occasional peach, it should be under close supervision.
+Personally prepare the seedless peach for them.
 This also goes for most other fruits containing pits such as pears, plums and apricots.

 Symptoms of Cyanide Poisoning

-If, for whatever reason, your dog was exposed to cyanide poising in the form of a peach pit – don’t panic.
-If you know what to look for, early signs of trouble, then you can greatly help out your dog and act appropriately as needed.
-Dilated pupils, excessive salivation and signs of dizziness all point to cyanide poisoning if you know that your dog consumed a peach seed.
-Those are telltale signs that your dog needs some medical attention.
+If, for whatever reason, your dog was exposed to cyanide from a peach pit – don’t panic.
+Just know what to look for, early signs of trouble, so you can help out your dog and act appropriately as needed.
+Dilated pupils, excessive salivation and signs of dizziness all point to cyanide poisoning after your dog consumed peach seeds.
+Those are telltale signs that your dog needs medical attention.
 In such a case, we strongly advise you to immediately consult with a vet for your dog’s sake.

-It is important that you attend to such conditions because if left unchecked they could lead to seizures, shock and even a coma.
-Obviously, the best course of action is preventative in nature which is to simply keep your peaches away from your dogs.
+It’s important that you attend to such conditions.
+If left unchecked they could lead to seizures, shock and even a coma.
+Obviously, the best course of action is preventative in nature.
+Simply keep your peaches away from your dogs.

 Fruits for Dogs in General

 Many fruits contain pits and seeds which are hazardous to dogs in the sense that they can cause an obstruction in your K9’s digestive tract.
 These are foods we commonly leave out on the kitchen counter-top so the dangers for your dog are very real.
-In order to prevent food poisoning or choking, you should keep your fruit supply out of their reach.
-When you do feed your dog some fruit, like a peach, prepare it for their personal consumption with the knowledge that pits are to be avoided.
+In order to prevent food poisoning or choking, keep your entire fruit supply out of reach.
+When you do feed your canine some fruit, like a peach, prepare it for their personal consumption with the knowledge that pits are to be avoided.

 Regarding peaches, pit-less canned peaches are not a recommended alternative.
 Canned fruit usually contains a heavy syrup which has too much sugar and other preservatives that are harmful to your dog’s health.
-Even with the best all-natural fruit snacks, including peaches, practice moderation when giving them to your pet dog.
-It is always better to be safe than sorry.
+Even with the best all-natural fruit snacks, including peaches, practice moderation when giving them to your dog.
+Better to be safe than sorry.